aimat-lab/opXRD-paper/README.md

 These files should be used as follows:

 + Fill out `appendix.tex` with the content of your online appendix.
 Compile it with pdfTeX.
-The equation and section labels from `paper.tex` can be used in `appendix.tex` thanks to the `xr` package.
+The equation and section labels from `paper.tex` can be used in `appendix.tex`.
 [This requires the following](https://www.ctan.org/pkg/xr):
 	* `appendix.tex` is in the same folder as `paper.tex`.
 	* `paper.tex` is compiled first.
 	* The auxiliary file `paper.aux` is available when `appendix.tex` is compiled.